muskie9/silverstripe-chosen-dropdown-field/README.md

-# data-to-arraylist
+# SilverStripe-Chosen-Dropdown-Field

-A helper class that converts DataList to ArrayList and allows adding of additional sort options
+A chosen dropdown field for frontend forms.

 ## Requirements